K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Analysis and validation

 \subsubsection{Muscle fatigue.}

-Muscle fatigue can lead to feature drift in human-machine interfaces, as sEMG-based features are sensitive to fatigue states \cite{Fatigue_Status}.
-The median frequency (MDF) and mean frequency (MF) of sEMG signals are widely recognized as reliable indicators for assessing muscle fatigue, as both have been shown to decrease with increasing levels of fatigue \cite{MDF_MF}.
-Figure~\ref{fig:FatigueMetric} depicts the distribution of two frequency features of the left leg RF for a participant throughout each walking trial as the fatigue-enhanced exercise progresses.
-Starting from the first trial, the distributions of MDF and MF gradually decrease.
-Although slight increase is observed in the 8th trial, the feature distributions continue to decline in the subsequent two trials.
-This trend aligns with the findings of \cite{MDF_MF}.
+Muscle fatigue can lead to feature drift in human--machine interfaces, as sEMG-based features are sensitive to fatigue states \citep{Fatigue_Status}.
+The median frequency (MDF) and mean frequency (MF) of sEMG signals are widely recognized as reliable indicators for assessing muscle fatigue, as both have been shown to decrease with increasing fatigue level \citep{MDF_MF}.

+The results of the progressive fatigue trials are shown in Figure~\ref{fig:FatigueMetric_LG}.
+As the trials progressed, the median frequency and mean frequency of the TA and LG remained relatively stable, with only a slight decreasing trend.
+In contrast, the median frequency and mean frequency of the RF clearly decreased during the early stage of the protocol, and these metrics remained at lower levels in the later trials.
+This pattern is consistent with a fatigue-related shift of the power spectrum toward lower frequencies.
+The frequency metrics of the BF showed more pronounced non-monotonic behavior, with greater decreases in the middle stage and partial rebounds in the final stage.
+This trend agrees with the observations reported in \citet{MDF_MF}.